wawo9193/wawo9193.github.io/README.md

 - Navigate to the top directory using `cd`
 - Run command `gatsby develop` and open http://localhost:8000 in your browser

-The portfolio can be found hosted at this [link]: https://wawo9193.github.io
+The portfolio can be found hosted at this [https://wawo9193.github.io]: link

 Thanks for checking it out!